endurantgames/cosmiclegends/src/classes/expert.md

     start of each subsequent Volume.

 Weaponsmith
+:   *Prerequisite: You can't have another __Arsenal__ Ability.*

-:   You've created a number of weapons with a wide variety of effects.
+    You've created a number of weapons with a wide variety of effects.
     At the start of each Storyline, pick a number of Power Words from the Dynamo or Shaper Personal Power Words lists equal to the Volume.
     You can use each Power Word as a Core Power Word once during the current Storyline without paying any Might.
+    This is an *Arsenal* Ability.

 TBD